philips-labs/terraform-aws-github-runner/README.md

 ### Pool

-The module basically supports two options for keeping a pool of runners.
+The module supports two options for keeping a pool of runners.
 One is via a pool which only supports org-level runners, the second option is [keeping runners idle](#idle-runners).

-The pool is introduced in combination with the ephemeral runners and is primarily meant to ensure if any event is unexpectedly dropped and no runner was created the pool can pick up the job.
+The pool is introduced in combination with the ephemeral runners and is primarily meant to ensure if any event is unexpectedly dropped and no runner was created, the pool can pick up the job.
 The pool is maintained by a lambda.
-Each time the lambda is triggered a check is performed if the number of idle runners managed by the module is meeting the expected pool size.
+Each time the lambda is triggered a check is performed to ensure the number of idle runners managed by the module matches the expected pool size.
 If not, the pool will be adjusted.
 Keep in mind that the scale down function is still active and will terminate instances that are detected as idle.

 ```hcl
 pool_runner_owner = "my-org"                  # Org to which the runners are added